 By exploiting the latest techniques in transmission electron microscopy, it is possible to reveal these phenomena.
 Working in close partnership with chemists and materials scientists in battery and catalyst development, it is possible to apply these insights into the realisation of more resilient materials.

 Atomic Resolution Transmission Electron Microscopy

-At Oxford we have access to the best TEM suite in the country, including two aberration corrected instruments in the Department.
-Plus we have preferential access to ePSIC, a state-of-the-art user facility TEM at Diamond Light Source.
+At Warwick we have access to one of the best TEM suites in the country, the EM RTP, including a double aberration corrected JEOL ARM200.
+Plus we are near to the UK's national EM centre, ePSIC, a state-of-the-art user facility TEM at Diamond Light Source.

 To understand many materials processes it is insufficient to simply inspect the sample under vacuum of the TEM.
 In-situ experiments allow us to expand our experiment possibility space; capabilities such as in-situ electrical control and measurement, heating (to 1000 °C), liquid-nitrogen cooling, liquid, electro-chemical, and atmospheric control, all permit us to perform experiments within the TEM that reflect conditions beyond that of a simple room temperature vacuum.